-A number of other Harvard affiliated summer programs with different eligibility requirements can be found online by searching for “Harvard Summer Research Programs”.
+There are also a number of other Harvard affiliated summer programs with different eligibility requirements can be found online by searching for “Harvard Summer Research Programs”.
 Programs are not listed in only one location.

 “Is there a GPA Requirement?”

-No. We select the SRTP cohort through a holistic review process.
+We select the SRTP cohort through a holistic review process.
 While there is no minimum GPA, the national pool of applicants is very competitive.

 “Do I need to have health insurance during the program?”

-Yes.
-If accepted to the program, you will be working at MGH and thus will need to submit proof of health insurance coverage.
+You will be working at MGH and thus will need to submit proof of health insurance coverage.
 As an employer, MGH must comply with all new federal and state law health insurance requirements.

-Please DO NOT apply if:
+Please ONLY apply if: